-His days as the teenaged doo-wop leader of The Romeos, the raucous five years at the cinderblock home-turned-record label called Motown, his leadership at his own record label and million-selling record production work with American and British artists all were fair game for Dozier’s conversation with Fred Cannon, a MTSU recording industry professor and Dozier’s former label manager.
+His days as the teenage doo-wop leader of The Romeos, the raucous five years at the cinderblock home-turned-record label called Motown, his leadership at his own record label and million-selling record production work with American and British artists all were fair game for Dozier’s conversation with Fred Cannon, an MTSU recording industry professor and Dozier’s former label manager.

 “I used to come in every morning and sit down at the piano and get warmed up playing ‘Heat Wave,’” Dozier recalled of those heady years when he made $25 a week — “which amounted to about bus fare, plus they gave us lunch in the room upstairs” — for 18-hour days composing and producing hits for Berry Gordy’s stable of artists.

-His inside story of the “fussing and crying” chaos that ultimately led to “Where Did Our Love Go,” the first in a string of No. 1 hits for the poor neglected “no-hit Supremes,” had the MTSU crowd in gales of laughter.
+His inside story of the “fussing and crying” chaos that ultimately led to “Where Did Our Love Go,” the first in a string of No. 1 hits for who he called the poor neglected “no-hit Supremes,” left the MTSU crowd in gales of laughter.

 The audiophiles in the audience particularly appreciated a story of Motown engineer Michael McClain’s unexpected contribution to the unique sounds of the Supremes’ “Reflections” and how taking apart an instrument added to the distinctive beat of the Four Tops’ “Reach Out, I’ll Be There.”